 Keep employees, community and stakeholders informed — information during a crisis situation should reach your broader community, including staff, parents, neighboring schools, and education departments directly from you, and not from the media, so a quick response is pertinent.

 Update early and often — be proactive and early with sharing news, even when the whole picture isn’t clear.
 It is better to over-communicate than to allow rumors to fill the void.
 Start with summary statements on whatever is initially known, and provide updated action plans and new developments as early and as often as possible to stay ahead of the 24/7 news cycle.

 Social media – ensure that all the communication channels that your stakeholders may be using are covered, not just the traditional areas in which critical statements were released, such as press releases or the company web site.

 Establish Notification Feeds and Monitoring Systems – staying informed and knowing what is being said about the company beforehand is essential to staying ahead of unfolding events.
 Monitoring systems allows companies to gather intelligence from a range of sources to keep informed and stay ahead of unfolding negative situations or sentiment.

 2. Situation Awareness Collaboration:

-When an emergency occurs, a range of stakeholders need to be alerted and updated, including staff, parents, neighboring schools, emergency responders and related government bodies.
-Best practice crisis communications tools include a centralized portal which is accessible by all required parties, feeding real time information on unfolding events to facilitate a coordinated response.
+When an emergency occurs, a range of stakeholders need to be alerted and updated, including staff, parents, neighboring schools, emergency responders and related government officials.
+Best practice crisis communications tools include a centralized portal which is accessible by all required parties, feeding real time important information on unfolding events to facilitate a coordinated response.